Smurfgalway/Emerging-Tech-Project/README.md

 5. To run the command "python Main.py" it will launch the html page in your browser.
 6. The html page will run on your local host  http://127.0.0.1:5000/.
 # Requirements for running
-Installed instance of Python
+1. Installed instance of Python
+2. Anaconda installed
-Tensor flow installed
+3. Tensor flow installed
-Flask Installed
+4. Flask Installed
 # References
 [Tensorflow Tutorial](https://www.tensorflow.org/get_started/mnist/beginners)